 - I. Funding.
 BART and the City of Berkeley should proactively seek new, innovative funding solutions to help achieve two truly visionary, equitable, and sustainable projects. - J. Clustering and Integration.
-Affordable units may be clustered into one or more 100% affordable housing buildings on the BART sites but must be designed in a way that integrates with the larger project and shares comparable design standards and quality. - K. Inclusive Housing Design.
+Affordable units may be clustered into one or more 100% affordable housing buildings on the BART sites but must be designed in a way that integrates with the larger project and shares the same design standards and quality. - K. Inclusive Housing Design.
 The selected developer will prioritize affordable housing for renters with various needs, including but not limited to families, people with physical or mental disabilities, and formerly homeless people.

 - A. Adeline Corridor Affordable Housing Goal.
 Consistent with the Adeline Corridor Specific Plan, the City and BART should strive for a goal of 100% deed-restricted affordable housing, prioritizing extremely low, very-low and low-income affordable housing. - B. Residents with Disabilities.
-Ashby BART should be developed in a way that prioritizes the inclusion of residents with disabilities, who are likely to benefit from proximity to the Ed Roberts Campus, specifically as part of the development of the East Parking Lot at Ashby Station. - C. South Berkeley Preference.
+Ashby BART should be developed in a way that prioritizes the inclusion of residents with disabilities, who are likely to benefit from proximity to the Ed Roberts Campus. - C. South Berkeley Preference.
 To address past and current displacement, the development should provide a preference to applicants who either currently live in South Berkeley or have been displaced from the community.
 This preference must be implemented in a way which is consistent with the City's Fair Housing goals and federal law.